Inputs

 Here are the most common input types:

-In our example below, we provide the URL of the API as an input.
+Now with basic Inputs in our grasp, we can parameterize the flow created earlier in Fundamentals.
+In our example below, we provide the URL of the API as an input rather than hardcoded into the Request task's uri property.
 This allows you to change the URL at execution time without modifying the flow itself.

 id: getting_started